kristapsdz/oconfigure/README.md

 Note that the `CC`, `LDFLAGS`, `CPPFLAGS`, and `CFLAGS` are used when running the configuration tests themselves.

+Any extra key-value assignment pairs are passed unchanged and unquoted, one per line, to the generated *Makefile.configure*.

 If a default `cc` compiler is not found, **oconfigure** will test for `clang` and `gcc` before giving up.